Updated on October 17th, 2024 by Felix Martinez

 Business Overview

-The Keg Royalties Income Fund is a limited-purpose fund that owns the Keg trademarks and related property that were purchased from Keg Restaurants Ltd (KRL).
-The Keg Restaurants have built a premier steakhouse brand in Canada, with an established presence in the United States.
+The Keg Royalties Income Fund is a limited-purpose fund that owns the Keg trademarks and related property purchased from Keg Restaurants Ltd (KRL).
+Keg Restaurants has built a premier steakhouse brand in Canada and an established presence in the United States.

-With the fund owning the rights to the brand, it has granted KRL an exclusive license to use the Keg Rights in exchange for a monthly royalty payment equal to 4% of the gross sales of Keg restaurants.
+The fund owns the rights to the brand and has granted KRL an exclusive license to use the Keg Rights in exchange for a monthly royalty payment equal to 4% of the gross sales of Keg restaurants.

 In return for adding restaurants to the fund’s royalty pool, KRL receives the right to acquire units in the fund.
-KRL’s effective ownership of the fund has grown from 10.00% at the time of the IPO in 2002 to 32.43%% as of the end of 2022.
+KRL’s effective ownership of the fund has grown from 10.00% at the time of the IPO in 2002 to over 33.%% as of the end of 2023.
 Hence, the interests of the two entities are well-aligned.

 The Keg Royalties Income Fund stands out as a “top-line” fund, with its revenue stemming predominantly from KRL’s restaurant sales and only minor operating and financing expenses curbing its net income.
 Additionally, the fund benefits from a secondary source of income – a $57.0 million Keg Loan, which generates interest income at a rate of 7.5% per annum, paid monthly.